estebanmunchjones2019/nodemailer-form-article/Readme.md

 In the [Firebase console](https://console.firebase.google.com/), click **Add project**, then select or enter a **Project name**.
 You could name it `nodemailer form`, but feel free to choose something different.

-If you wanna use an already existing project, [follow these instructions](https://firebase.google.com/docs/functions/get-started).
+If you have trouble setting up the project, read this [docs](https://firebase.google.com/docs/functions/get-started).

 2) **Install the Firebase CLI:**